sagemath/trac_to_gh/Issue 3986.md

 # Issue 3986: notebook -- a doc browser bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3986

 Original creator: was